jlocatis/jlocatis.github.io/_posts/2017-04-15-rails-administrate.md

 <div class="img-container"><img src="{{ "/assets/images/administrate/administrate_dashboard.png" | relative_url }}" class="article-image"></div>
 <div class="img-container img-caption">Sample Administrate Dashboard</div>

 That's it!
 You can now add Users to your Users table using Administrate.
 Along with the power of Ruby on Rails, you can now build a strong administration interface for any web application.
+Check out the <a href="https://github.com/thoughtbot/administrate" target="_blank">offical Administrate GitHub repo</a> to get started with more!